 Local licensing authority for Rattlesden is Mid Suffolk.

-The river Rat was once navigable up to this point.
+The River Rat was once navigable up to this point.
 Stone for the abbey at Bury was brought up to here by boat from Normandy.
-Today several thatched cottages and a wooden facsimile of the old whalebone arch are located next to the bridge (the original rotted away many years ago).
-Traces of a Roman road, with its drainage ditches, can still be seen at Poystret Green.
-In 1972 a 12th cent.
-Bronze statuette of St John the Evangelist was uncovered by a local farmer hoeing his sugarbeet.
+Today several thatched cottages and a wooden facsimile of the old whalebone arch (the original rotted away many years ago) are located next to the bridge.
+Traces of a Roman road with its drainage ditches, can still be seen at Poystreet Green.
+In 1972 a 12th cenury bronze statuette of St John the Evangelist was uncovered by a local farmer hoeing his sugar beet.
 It subsequently sold for 36,000 guineas at auction.
 A coffin with a skeleton was also unearthed here during the 1890s and was believed to have been the remains of Robert Bumpstead who died in debt (1780) and was hastily buried by friends to avoid his body being seized by his creditors.

 A 19th century tower mill used to stand near the west end of Top Road.
 It was mostly demolished after stopping operations in 1935.
 The remaining tower was used in WWII as a Home Guard observation post.